granianbot/website/README.md

 # Granian

-Web Site of the Granian bot
+Website of the Granian bot